vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-22-starting-stopping-kusto-cluster-with-logic-app.md

 The whole solution is based on [Azure Data Explorer (Kusto) REST API](https://docs.microsoft.com/en-us/rest/api/azurerekusto/clusters).

-There are over 10 API operations but we are using only 2:
+There are over 10 API operations, but we are using only 2:

 * [Start](https://docs.microsoft.com/en-us/rest/api/azurerekusto/clusters/start) to start the cluster
 * [Stop](https://docs.microsoft.com/en-us/rest/api/azurerekusto/clusters/stop) to stop the cluster

 Those two APIs require authentication so we are going to use [Managed Service Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (MSI).
-MSIs are really easy to use with REST APIs in Logic App.
+MSIs are quite easy to use with REST APIs in Logic App.

 ## Access Control